Makataui/PathWay/README.md

 #### What is Structured Data Capture (SDC)?

+### DICOM SR (Structured Reporting) vs SDC vs XML datasets versus FHIR

 #### What is Unstructured Data?

 ### What It Is Not:

 It is not designed to be a universal viewer or converter - the viewer provided is just for demonstration purposes of the capabilities of the software and to help visualise it for users - which is why things like Postgres are provided as part of the Docker Compose but ideally you will map these to your own databases, softwares, APIs and middlewares.

+### Quick Note About File Security and File Validation:

+This setup uses a basic AV to validate files against.
+Security of uploaded and mapped files is not guaranteed and is the end users responsibility - there is only a basic check here.

 ## 0. Features